TSRBench: A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models: Experiments

 \subsection{Further Findings}

-We quantitatively analyze the relationship between model scale and performance on time series reasoning tasks by calculating Spearman's rank correlation for both (i) LLMs and (ii) VLMs.
+We quantitatively analyze the relationship between model scale and performance on time series reasoning tasks by calculating Spearman's rank correlation for both i) LLMs and ii) VLMs.
 Figure~\ref{fig: scaling law} illustrates the performance trends across model families, revealing a clear positive correlation between overall accuracy and model size.
 To provide deeper insight, we further investigate this correlation across individual capability dimensions.
 As detailed in Table~\ref{tab: main correlation}, while Perception, Reasoning, and Decision-Making exhibit strong positive correlations with model size, Prediction tasks notably diverge from this trend for both LLMs and VLMs.
 This discrepancy indicates that current generalist models, even when scaled and provided with context, continue to struggle with effective forecasting~\citep{tan2024language}.
+See Appendix~\ref{sec: fine-grained correlation} on correlations for each task.

-To investigate the correlation between tasks, we compute the Spearman correlation between four main tasks, and the results are shown in Figure~\ref{fig: task correlation}.
+To investigate the correlation between tasks, we compute Spearman's rank correlation between four main dimensions, and the results are shown in Figure~\ref{fig: task correlation}.
 We found that both LLMs and VLMs show a strong correlation within perception, reasoning, and decision-making tasks, but a weak correlation with prediction tasks.
-This indicates that even though the model can well understand and reason on the time series, it still falls short in forecasting the numerical time series and events.
-See Appendix~\ref{sec: fine-grained correlation} for correlations within tasks.
+This indicates that even though the model can effectively understand and reason on the time series, it still falls short in forecasting the numerical time series and events.

 We investigate the impact of different time series modalities, textual versus visual, using o4-mini, GPT-5-mini, and GPT-5.
 Our results reveal two key findings regarding modality performance and complementarity.